rmcwhae/russellmcwhae.ca/content/journal/two-weeks-in-the-galapagos.md

 I took a surf lesson the following day.
 My instructor, known as “Exotico,” spoke little English, but I learned better arm positioning—now I look like less of a _kook_ (surfer slang for a rookie).

 The last time I surfed in warm water was in Gold Coast, Australia, in 2011 (my first time ever surfing).
 Since then, I’ve surfed at Tofino most winters.
-Even with a thick wet suit, I usually get cold hands and feet in the frigid water.
+Even with a thick wetsuit, I usually get cold hands and feet in the frigid water.
 Warm-water surfing is a splendid change, requiring only a rashguard or thin wetsuit.

 The next day, we hiked up a volcano, Sierra Negra.
 Biased from decades of hiking the mountains of Western Canada, I wasn’t sure what to expect when our guide informed us that the hike was 16 kilometres long.
 If there was any significant elevation to be gained, this would be a full-day affair, and how do they screen tourists for adequate fitness for such an undertaking?
 It turns out that the hike is mostly flat—you gain all the elevation on the drive to the parking lot—but the round-trip time of four hours suggested a distance of less than 16 kilometres.